alimj12/ARTI-308-Machine-Learning/Lab10/README.md

 **The Results:**

 The optimized SVM model achieved an impressive accuracy of 98%.
 The analysis confirmed that while simple sepal measurements provide a baseline, the combination of petal length and width is highly predictive of the species.
-The project demonstrated that even with overlapping data points, a tuned SVM with an RBF kernel can achieve near-perfect classification.
+The project demonstrated that even with overlapping data points, a tuned SVM with an RBF kernel can achieve near perfect classification.

 **Tools Used:**